-The crater is now flooded with seawater forming a majestic, blue lagoon 25-50m deep.
+The crater is now flooded with seawater forming a majestic, blue lagoon at least 25 meters deep.

-Bodgaya Island is about 8km long and 1.5km wide (796.4 hectares), making it the largest of the eight islands in Tun Sakaran Marine Park.
+Approximately 8 kilometers long and 1.5 kilometers wide, Bodgaya Island covers an area of 796.4 hectares, making it the largest of the eight islands in Tun Sakaran Marine Park.

 It has three peaks between 366 and 455 meters in height, where the ground slopes steeply upwards from the shore.

-There are no coral sand beaches here, as there are on the other islands nearby.
+There are no coral sand beaches here, as there are on the other nearby islands.

-Beaches on Bodgaya Island are formed mainly from cobbles of volcanic rocks.
-These rocks are believed to be of late Tertiary (Pliocene) and Quaternary origin (up to 2.58 million years ago).
+Beaches on Pulau Bodgaya are formed mainly from cobbles of volcanic rocks believed to be of late Tertiary (Pliocene) and Quaternary origin (up to 2.58 million years ago).